The Red Fort of Old Delhi - Tourist Trap or Essential Visit?

 You definitely can!
 Be wary of the many people offering this service outside of the Red Fort as they are possibly just chancing it to make some money.
 You can arrange a tour from your hotel / hostel or book online with TripAdvisor or GetYourGuide.

 If you’re short on time we’d recommend checking out a guided tour to combine a few of Delhi’s top attractions into one full day of sightseeing.
+Have a look at Get Your Guide’s offerings below.
+They offer vetted and rated tours thoughout Delhi and India:

 Are there toilets in the Red Fort?